-The first edition of the ESCP Europe Electric Vehicle Road Trip was launched in London in 2015 and proved a great success.
+The first edition of the ESCP Electric Vehicle Road Trip was launched in London in 2015 and proved a great success.
 The tour gave two teams of MSc in Energy Management students and Alumni the experience of handling, charging and monitoring an EV’s performance.

 The 2015 trip used Nissan Leaf electric cars and visited famous sights across the capital.

-In 2016, the ESCP Europe Energy Society organised the second EVRT.
+In 2016, the ESCP Energy Society organised the second EVRT.
 The tour visited seven European countries and four of the School's six campuses (Berlin, London, Paris, and Turin).